Scorzonera humilis

-Scorzonera humilis, the viper's-grass, is a perennial plant.
+Scorzonera humilis, the viper's-grass, is a species of perennial plant.
 In Britain it is a rare plant, restricted to moist meadows, in Dorset and Warwick in England, and in South Wales.

 One unique class of stilbenoid derivative was first isolated from S. humilis.
 They were named the tyrolobibenzyls after Tyrol in the eastern Alps, where the plant was collected.